woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

   FROM docks JOIN lakes ON ST_Intersects(docks.geom, lakes.geom) WHERE ST_Relate(docks.geom, lakes.geom, '1FF00F212');

 This identifies two valid docks.

+.. todo:: add code block here

 Note the use of the three-parameter version of :command:`ST_Relate`, which returns *true* if the pattern matches or *false* if it does not.
 For a fully defined pattern like this one, the three-parameter version is not required and a string equality operator could have been used.

 However, for less rigorous pattern searches, the three-parameter allows substitution characters in the pattern string: